huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 ![natural transformation](/integration-blog/assets/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers/natural_transformation.svg)

 And what this diagram suggesting is that you can go through *F*f firstly the transform along *F*C'→*G*C' to *G*C', and it should be the same as you transform along *F*C→*G*C firstly and doing the *G*f afterwards.
-And that's what the natural transformation does, it does thing in this way for every instance of morphisms inside of the category ***C***.
+So that's what the natural transformation does, it does thing in this way for every instance of morphisms inside of the category ***C***.

 So formally, a natural transformation is:
 > Given functors *F*,*G*: ***C*** → ***D***, a natural transformation α: *F*⇒*G* is given by: